 Israel launches airstrikes on Lebanon in response to rockets

-Israel on Thursday escalated its response to rocket attacks this week by launching rare airstrikes on Lebanon, the army said.
+Israel on Thursday escalated its response to rocket attacks this week by launching rare airstrikes on Lebanon, the army and Lebanese officials said.

+Lebanese President Michel Aoun said Israel’s use of its air force to target Lebanese villages “is the first of its kind since 2006 and indicated the presence of aggressive, escalatory intentions” against Lebanon.
+In a statement, he said Lebanon would submit a complaint to the United Nations.

+Israel and the Lebanese militant group Hezbollah fought a devastating, monthlong war in 2006 which killed some 1,200 Lebanese, mostly civilians, and around 160 Israelis, mostly soldiers.
+The war failed to neutralize the group’s rocket threat, and Israeli officials say Hezbollah’s improved missile arsenal is now capable of striking virtually anywhere in the country.

-The Hezbollah-owned Al-Manar TV reported the strikes at around 2 a.m., saying they hit an empty area in the Mahmoudiya Village in Marjayoun district.
+No one has claimed responsibility for the rocket fire from Lebanon, and Hezbollah has not commented.
+The Hezbollah-owned Al-Manar TV reported the Israeli strikes at around 2 a.m.
+Thursday, saying they hit an empty area in the Mahmoudiya Village in Marjayoun district.

 Avichai Adraee, the Israeli army’s Arabic-language spokesman, said the Lebanese government is responsible for what happens on its territories and warned against more attacks on Israel from south Lebanon.